fernando-demingo/iot/Katacoda Playground.md

 # Evolutionary Computation Bestiary

 - The field of meta-heuristic search algorithms has a long history of finding inspiration in natural systems.
-Starting from classics such as Genetic Algorithms and Ant Colony Optimization, the last two decades have witnessed a fireworks-style explosion (pun intended) of natural (and sometimes supernatural) heuristics - from Birds and Bees to Zombies and Reincarnation.
+Starting from classics such as Genetic Algorithms and Ant Colony Optimization, the last two decades have witnessed a fireworks-style explosion (pun intended) of natural (and sometimes supernatural) heuristics - from **Birds** and **Bees** to **Zombies** and **Reincarnation**.

 - The goal of the Evolutionary Computation Bestiary is to catalog the exuberance of the meta-heuristic "eco-system".
 We try to keep a list of the many different animals, plants, microbes, natural phenomena and supernatural activities that can be spotted in the wild lands of the metaphor-based computation literature.